 Using Native Vegetation for Streambank Stabilization: From Species Selection to Establishment

-1. Identify the factors in establishing native vegetation that makes their use on streams and riparian areas desirable.
+1. Identify the factors involved in establishing native vegetation that makes their use on streams and riparian areas desirable

 ABOUT THE PRESENTER

-He is also the current President of the Great Lakes Chapter of the International Erosion Control Association (IECA) and currently serves as a member of the Board of Directors of the IECA as Treasurer.
+He is the president of the Great Lakes Chapter of the International Erosion Control Association (IECA), and serves on the IECA Board of Directors as treasurer.